Educational institutions and study programmes

 Indian educational institutions and study programmes

 Below, we explain what types of educational institutions and study programmes there are in India.
 We also explain how we check whether these are recognised and/or accredited.
-We check the and to make sure that the quality is sufficient.
+We check the recognition and accreditation to make sure that the quality is sufficient.
 We give the necessary information per educational sector.

 Secondary education | boards